 Similarly, it could mean that you have been making applications because you are in desperate need for finance.
 Since creditors can see the other search records that have been made, it could make you seem desperate for cash and limit your chances of approval.

 Failing to meet repayments – this is probably the biggest factor that will negatively affect your credit score.
-By missing monthly repayments, the information may be sent to credit reference agencies who will then update your credit record accordingly.
+By missing your scheduled repayments, the information may be sent to credit reference agencies who will then update your credit record accordingly.

 Your file needs to be updated because if you go to apply with other creditors and they check your record, they may not want to lend to someone who is falling behind on repayments.